kata198/indexedredis/README.md

 			IRField('releaseDate', valueType=datetime.datetime),  # Convert automatically to/from datetime
 			IRField('description'),
 			IRField('copyright'),
-			IRBytesField('mp3_data'), # Keep value as bytes
+			IRRawField('mp3_data'), # Don't try to encode/decode data
-			IRCompressedField('thumbnail', compressMode='gzip'),      # Compress this field in storage using "bz2" compression
+			IRCompressedField('thumbnail', compressMode='gzip'),      # Compress this field in storage using "gzip" compression IRField('tags', valueType=list),

-            IRField('tags', valueType=list),
+            # "lyrics" will be a utf-8 unicode value on the object, and will be compressed/decompressed to/from storage
+            IRFieldChain('lyrics', [ IRUnicodeField(encoding='utf-8'), IRCompressedField() ], defaultValue='No lyrics found' ),
 		]

 		INDEXED_FIELDS = [ \